tertek/tertek.github.io/_posts/2025-04-16-modern-website-development-with-php.md

 # https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/#linux
 ```

 That's it.
-Now you are ready to setup your developement template.
+Now you are ready to create your own framework.

-## Setup your website template
+## Create your framework

 One of the most important development principle is [DRY](https://www.digitalocean.com/community/tutorials/what-is-dry-development), which means "don't repeat yourself".
 This is not only relevant for the code you write within one project, but also for the activities between multiple projects.
-That is why it makes sense to setup your development templates, in case you are working on projects that do not require a framework and are similar to each other.
+That is why it makes sense to create your own framework, in case you are working on projects that do not require a feature-rich framework.

 An example for such a case could be the development of dynamically rendered websites that consume a decoupled [Headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system).
 In the best scenario an API  can be accessed through HTTP from the PHP Website providing authentication credentials.
-So what is needed is a solid base that will take over the data pulling, routing the data to a view, where it will be rendered using a template engine and finally bundled with a modern CSS library.
+g [Smyfony packages](https://symfony.com/) and modern s

 Of course you could go directly with a framework such as Laravel or Slim, but what if you really only want to use the bare minimum without all the other useful - but unnecessary stuff in this case?
-This guide will specifically focus on using framework-level components to build a minimal and lightweight website.
+This guide will specifically focus on using essential components to build a minimal and lightweight framework.

-In most cases, the only thing that changes from project to project, is the data structure and design of the views, which means the whole skeleton of the website can be reused.
+The following is an opinionated minimal selection of features for a decoupled modern website:
+- Pulls data of variable structure from external sources and renders the content dynamically on different pages
+- Displays data in reusable views using modern style and layout standards
+- Supports multilingual content
+- Supports form submissions

+To achieve above features, following components would be essential as part of our framework:
+- Frontcontroller: Handles the request and response
+- Data Mapper: Maps external data sources to the actual website's context
+- Router: Maps URLs to what is rendered as response
+- Template Engine: Build your views with reusable components and layouts, handling data with more readable syntax

-This guide will show an example of builing such a reusable modern PHP development template, based on a DDEV development environment, standard PHP components and [TailwindCSS](https://tailwindcss.com/) frontend library.
+This guide will show an example of builing our own framework, based on a DDEV development environment, standard PHP components using [Smyfony packages](https://symfony.com/) and modern styling using [TailwindCSS](https://tailwindcss.com/).

 ### 1. Create a generic PHP project with ddev